bcoin-org/bcoin-org.github.io/guides-markdown/segwit.md

 // Will print bech32 address
 console.log('Address from ring:', address.toString());

-// Check whether pubkeyhash is in the program const pubkeyhash = ring.getKeyHash('hex');
+// Grab the pubkeyhash from ring. const pubkeyhash = ring.getKeyHash('hex');

 // Here we can inspect generated bech32 address